rajasr93/Pulumi-AWS-IAM-Auto/readme.md

 ## User Management

-The user stack manages IAM users and their group memberships.
+The user stack manages IAM users and their group memberships through individual Python scripts.

 ### Creating a User